About Us

 Supporters

-we do not accept government or corporate funds.
-Our funders include Open Philanthropy, which also incubated our fellowship program, the Lonsdale Family Philanthropic Fund, and the Maurice Amado Foundation, among others.
+Horizon is funded solely through philanthropic and individual donations; we do not accept government or corporate funds.
+Horizon relies on a broad base of support, and no foundation or donor provides a majority of our funding.
+Our funders include Open Philanthropy, the Packard Foundation, the Lonsdale Family Philanthropic Fund, Sentinel Bio, Helena Foundation, the Policy Entrepreneurship Networkand the Maurice Amado Foundation, among others.
 You can find our fundraising and gift acceptance policy here.
 If you are interested in supporting Horizon's activities, please reach out.